With more sunshine than anywhere else in France, you can enjoy a friendly welcome and good cruising weather right through to the end of October.

 Known for its splendid natural beauty and proximity to the beaches of the Mediterranean Sea in southern France, the Camargue covers an area of over 900 square kilometres.
 It is Western Europe's largest river delta.
 It forms part of the Provence region.
 The landscape comprises saltwater lagoons, rivers, lush grasslands, rice paddies and vineyards.

-With more than 400 species of bird living in the marshes, you’d be advised to bring your binoculars!
-From hawks and eagles to the much photographed and prolific pink flamingos, this is a birdwatcher’s paradise.
+With more than 400 species of bird living in the marshes, bring your binoculars!
+From hawks and eagles to the much-photographed and prolific pink flamingos, this is a birdwatcher’s paradise.

 Discover the fortress town of Aigues-Mortes, rising above the salt flats, explore the old town of Sète with its network of canals, or visit the town of Arles, Van Gogh’s inspiration for hundreds of paintings and drawings, with its Roman amphitheatre.

-With more sunshine here than anywhere else in France, you can enjoy good weather right through to the end of October.
+With more sunshine here than anywhere else in France, you can enjoy pleasant weather right through to the end of October.

 Take advantage of virtually lock-free cruising in the Camargue.

 Cruise the Etang du Thau, with its oyster beds and numerous birds, including some rare species, or the Canal du Rhône à Sète, which borders sandy beaches.